jamstack/jamstack.org/README.md

 ## Contribute Resources (Videos & Articles)

 To contribute resources to the Jamstack community, simply clone this branch and edit the `resources.yaml` in the `/site/data` directory.
 Just add another item (following the the prexisting syntax) and submit a pull request.
 If you are adding a video resource, please upload a thumbnail of the video to the `/img/videos` directory (image should be a jpeg 600px wide and 400px tall) before submitting your pull request.
-We will review these regularly and likely merge the addition shortly.
+We review these regularly and will likely merge the addition shortly.

 ## Contribute Examples

-To contribute examples to the Jamstack community, simply clone this branch and edit the `examples.yaml` in the `/site/data` directory.
-Just add another item (following the the prexisting syntax).
+To contribute examples to the Jamstack community, clone this branch and edit the `examples.yaml` in the `/site/data` directory.
+Add another item (following the the prexisting syntax).
 Lastly, upload a thumbnail of the site to the `/img/examples` directory (image should be a jpeg 596px wide and 396px tall) and submit a pull request.
-We will review these regularly and likely merge the addition shortly.
+We review these regularly and will likely merge the addition shortly.

 ## Contribute Events